Halloween Treat Ideas for the Classroom

 This Halloween snack option only need three ingredients: snack-size rice krispie treats, white chocolate chips, and black edible piping gel or icing.
 In under 10 minutes, you can have adorable little mummies who are just waiting to be eaten.
 The full recipe for these treats can be found here.

 Looking for more festive ideas?
-Country Living offers a number of different options, all with varying degree of difficulty and time required.
+Woman’s Day offers a number of different options, all with varying degree of difficulty and time required.

 Allergy-Friendly Halloween Treats